Dutch art: Hague School

-By the 19th century the Netherlands were far behind the up-to-date art tendencies and schools.
+By the 19th century, the Netherlands were far behind the up-to-date art tendencies and schools.
 Possibly the best known Dutch painter in the first half of the 19th century, Johan Barthold Jongkind, after getting an art education in the country, moved over to France and spend most of his life in Paris.

 At the same time, Dutch art responded to the realistic tendencies which were developing in France about the same time.
 The Hague School were around at the start of the nineteenth century.
 They included Jozef Israëls.
-Jacob Maris showed all that is gravest or brightest in the landscape of Holland, all that is heaviest or clearest in its atmosphere.
+Jacob Maris captured the many contrasting aspects of the Dutch landscape, from its deepest shadows to its brightest highlights, and from its hazy atmosphere to its clear, crisp air.
 "No painter," says M. Philippe Zilcken, "has so well expressed the ethereal effects, bathed in air and light through floating silvery mist, in which painters delight, and the characteristic remote horizons blurred by haze; or again, the grey yet luminous weather of Holland."

 Amsterdam Impressionism was current during the middle of the nineteenth century at about the same time as French Impressionism.
 The painters put their impressions onto canvas with rapid, visible strokes of the brush.
 They focused on depicting the everyday life of the city.
 Late nineteenth-century Amsterdam was a bustling centre of art and literature.
 Famous painters among the Amsterdam Impressionists include George Hendrik Breitner, Willem de Zwart, Isaac Israëls, Simon Duiker and Jan Toorop.
 George Hendrik Breitner introduced a realism to the Netherlands that created shock waves similar to that of Courbet and Manet's in France.
 He was the painter of city views par excellence: wooden foundation piles by the harbour, demolition work and construction sites in the old centre, horse trams on the Dam, or canals in the rain.
-By the turn of the century Breitner was a famous painter in the Netherlands, as demonstrated by a highly successful retrospective exhibition at Arti et Amicitiae in Amsterdam (1901).
+By the turn of the century, Breitner was a famous painter in the Netherlands, as demonstrated by a highly successful retrospective exhibition at Arti et Amicitiae in Amsterdam (1901).
 When the streets of Amsterdam are grey and rainy, people of Amsterdam whisper grimly "Echt Breitnerweer" (Typical Breitnerweather).